Female workers at JB Hi-Fi stores say there is a culture of sexual harassment and discrimination from management and customers.

 They describe a “boys club” work environment that fails to support them.

 Additionally, they claim the best-paid jobs, such as commission-based sales jobs or management positions, are dominated by men.

 JB Hi-Fi workers allege culture of harassment and discrimination

 Brenna Dempsey works at a JB-Hi-Fi store in Melbourne.

-She is also spokeswoman for a group of women involved in the Retail and Fast Food Workers Union.
+She is also spokeswoman for a group of women involved with the Retail and Fast Food Workers Union.

 She told The Sunday Age female staff are:

 - sexually harassed for wearing shorts; and also